Counseling and Addiction

 Cognitive Behavioral Therapy

-Cognitive behavioral therapy -- or CBT -- teaches a person how to recognize moods, thoughts, and situations that cause drug craving.
-A therapist helps the person avoid these triggers, and replace negative thoughts and feelings with ones that are healthier.
+Cognitive behavioral therapy -- or CBT -- teaches a person how to recognize moods, thoughts, and situations that stimulate drug craving.
+A therapist helps the person avoid these triggers, and replace negative thoughts and feelings with healthier ones that are more consistent with sobriety.

 The skills learned in cognitive behavioral therapy can last a lifetime, making it a potentially powerful method of drug abuse treatment.
 However, not all therapists are trained in cognitive behavioral therapy techniques, which can be complex.